jito-foundation/restaking/docs/index.md

 ## Key Roles and Responsibilities

-While the previous sections outline the architecture and lifecycle of NCNs, this section focuses on the organizational roles behind the system.
+This section focuses on the organizational roles behind the system.
 Each persona (whether they’re launching a network, managing capital, running infrastructure, or providing stake) has clearly defined administrative capabilities and responsibilities.
 This alignment is central to how Jito (Re)Staking ensures trust and coordination in a modular, multi-party environment.

 ### NCN Admin